Another famous Via Ferrata in Oman is located at Jabal Shams (Sun’s mountain) at the end of the breathtaking As Sab W6 Balcony Hike.

-- Avoid doing it at night or midday, best time is mornings.
+- Avoid doing it at night or midday, the best time is mornings.

 - Don’t do it when it is raining, as flash floods build up quickly and they are dangerous, especially the route is built around a waterfall area.

-- The area is well known for lightning, and I am sure you don’t want to be on steel cables when there are lightning everywhere.
+- The area is well known for lightning, and I am sure you don’t want to be on steel cables when there is lightning everywhere.

-- Higher a guide (a certified and recognized by international standard guide with rescue experience) if you have no experience.
+- Higher a guide (a certified and recognized by international standards guide, rescue experience) if you have no experience.
 There are many guides taking tours, but most of them are not qualified.

 - Please don’t leave trash behind, and if you see any trash laying around, do the community a favor and collect it.